Emily Gray

-Emily Rose Gray (born October 5, 2000) is an American soccer player who plays as a midfielder for North Carolina Courage of the National Women's Soccer League (NWSL).
+Emily Rose Gray (born October 5, 2000) is an American professional soccer player who plays as a midfielder for Piteå IF of the Damallsvenskan, on loan from the Utah Royals of the National Women's Soccer League (NWSL).

 Early life

 Gray was raised in the Sewell section of Washington Township, Gloucester County, New Jersey, where she attended Washington Township High School.

-Collegiate career
+College career

 Gray attended Virginia Tech where she played for the Hokies from 2018 to 2021.

 Club career

-North Carolina Courage, 2022
+North Carolina Courage, 2022–2023

 Gray was selected by the North Carolina Courage as the number three overall pick at the 2022 NWSL Draft.
 She made her debut for North Carolina on April 29, 2022, earning an assist.

+Utah Royals, 2024–

+She was traded to Utah Royals in November 2023.

+Odense Boldklub Q (loan), 2024

+On July 19, 2024, Utah Royals announced that Gray had been loaned to Odense Boldklub Q of the Danish Kvindeliga for the remainder of the 2024 NWSL season.

+Piteå IF (loan), 2025

+Upon returning to Utah following her loan to Odense Boldklub Q, Gray was once again loaned out for a season, this time to Piteå IF of the Damallsvenskan.